terra-money/feather.js/README.md

     chainID: 'localterra',
     gasAdjustment: 1.75,
     gasPrices: { uluna: 0.15 },
-    prefix: 'terra1',  // bech32 prefix, used by the LCD to understand which is the right chain to query },
+    prefix: 'terra',  // bech32 prefix, used by the LCD to understand which is the right chain to query },
 });